-If you want to take backup of entire registry than you can do that too.
+If you want to take a backup of the entire registry, then you can do that too.
 In fact, the procedure is similar.
-Just select the "Computer" section, right-click on it and select "Export."
+Just select the “Computer” section, right-click on it and select “Export.”

 Just like before, you will see a browse window.
 Navigate to the folder where you would like to store the backup file, enter the name and click on the “Save” button.
 Again, make sure that the file type is set to “Registration Files (*.reg)” and “Export Range” to “Selected Branch.”

-That's it, after a few seconds, you will have a complete backup of Windows registry.
+That’s it.
+After a few seconds, you will have a complete backup of the Windows registry.

-Do mind that, depending on your system, number of applications, and other stuff, the complete registry backup will be humongous.
+Keep in mind that the complete registry backup will be humongous depending on your system, number of applications, and other stuff.
 If you want to, you can look at the file size from the file properties window (right-click on file > properties).
 In my case, the file is around 366MB.

-Now, let me show you how to quickly restore registry with just a couple of clicks.
+Now, let me show you how to restore the registry with just a couple of clicks quickly.

 3. Restore Registry Using .reg File

-Restoring registry is easier than backing it up.
-To restore Windows registry, just double click on the .reg file.
-As soon as you double-click on the .reg file, you will be prompted whether you would like to add or modify the keys using the backup file.
-Since we want to restore the registry, click on the "Yes" button to continue.
+Restoring the registry is easier than backing it up.
+To restore the Windows registry, double-click on the .reg file.
+As soon as you double-click on the .reg file, you will be prompted to whether you would like to add or modify the keys using the backup file.
+Since we want to restore the registry, click on the “Yes” button to continue.

-That's it.
-The backup will be restored instantly and you will receive a prompt letting you know the same.
+That’s it.
+The backup is restored instantly, and you will receive a prompt letting you know the same.

 4. In Case of Error While Restoring .reg File

-Don't freak out.
-This may be because you don't have administrator rights.
+Don’t freak out.
+This may be because you don’t have administrator rights.
 You can easily resolve this error.
-Search for command prompt in the start menu, right-click on it and select the option "Run as administrator."
+Search for the Command Prompt in the start menu, right-click on it, and select the option “Run as administrator.”

 In the command prompt, navigate to the folder where you’ve stored the backup files using the

 cd command.
-Now, simply enter the file name along with the .reg extension and press enter.
+Now, enter the file name along with the .reg extension and press enter.

 5. Video Tutorial

-As you can see, creating a quick Registry backup is nothing hard, it is simple and takes just a few seconds.
-So, don't ever ignore to create a backup before editing registry.
+As you can see, creating a quick Registry backup is nothing hard.
+It is simple and takes just a few seconds.
+So, don’t ever ignore creating a backup before editing the Registry.
 It is better to be safe than sorry.
-If you want more protection from any unwanted changes or editing errors, I recommend you to create a system restore point.
-It is a much safer, easier and reliable way to go back to a previously known good state.
+If you want more protection from unwanted changes or editing errors, I recommend creating a system restore point.
+It is a much safer, easier, and reliable way to return to a previously known good state.